 |Respiratory – cough, chest tightness, wheezing and shortness of breath.
 Nasal itching, sneezing, congestion, conjunctivitis.||Respiratory – Cough, chest tightness, wheezing and shortness of breath.|

 In both IgE and non IgE CMPA baby’s there may be changes in stools (poop).
 Symptoms can range from constipation to very loose stools (some babies can poo up to 20 times per day).
-Stools may also have mucous or blood present.
+Stools may also have mucous or blood present and may change colour.

 Remember, constipation does not typically happen in a baby with an IgE allergy.